 - To develop the academic and applied skills of ambitious and talented students in business-orientated subjects

-- To create an opportunity for our young people to realise their ambitions in international business
+- To create an opportunity for students to realise their ambitions in international business

-- To assist community building in Northern Ireland by widening horizons of our young people in a new cultural setting.
+- To assist community building in Northern Ireland by widening horizons of students in a new cultural setting.

 Study USA provides an excellent opportunity for students studying in Northern Ireland to experience university life and study business in the USA.
 The programme offers significant financial incentives and is well regarded amongst graduate employers.
 Overall, the purpose of Study USA is to produce graduates with an international, business-orientated perspective who will be capable of eventually making a contribution in advancing the Northern Ireland economy.